asyncapi/website/pages/blog/mistake-odyssey.md

 AsyncAPI is an open, free and collaborative project so the community needs to work with tools that allow working from transparency and horizontality creating an agile system.
 We are talking about Git, GitHub and VS Code, three free and open source software tools.

 When it comes to writing, the project relies on plain text, specifically the use of Markdown.
 It is considered a language that has the purpose of allowing the creation of content in a simple way of writing, and that at all times maintains a readable design.
-This system allows to easily recover lost information in case of failure or mistake, as well as to consult changes and revert them at any time.
+VS Code is the text editor in which we will work with Markdown.
+And then Git and GitHub conform the system that allows to store the information and easily retrieve it in case of loss, failure or error, as well as to consult the changes and revert them at any time.

-Evidently my immersion in these programs was for weeks an odyssey through the desert of ignorance, or what is the same, an odyssey through the purest science of trial and error in which, apparently, there were only errors.
+Evidently my immersion in these programs was for weeks an odyssey through the vast ocean of ignorance, or what is the same, an odyssey through the purest science of trial and error in which, apparently, there were only errors.
 Empirical learning is hard.

 Fortunately AsyncAPI has a community that works as a great team, in it I found people who help me to dispel my doubts and solve my mistakes.
 I take this opportunity to thank you from these lines, especially @anbreaker for your patience 😅.